 Rotary Retort Furnaces

 When you look to purchase anything in life, you always feel more comfortable when you go to the experts.
-Surface Combustion has more than 100 years of experience with thermal systems, One such specialized type of equipment is for very small workpieces such pins, chain links or fasteners that need to be hardened, quenched and/or tempered.
-The furnace style is a revolving retort which is a horizontally oriented drum with internal flights that while rotating it tumbles and conveys the load from one end to the other.
+As an industrial furnace manufacturer, Surface Combustion has more than 100 years of experience with thermal processing and heat treat furnace systems.
+One such specialized type of equipment is for very small workpieces such pins, chain links or fasteners that need to be hardened, quenched and/or tempered.
+The furnace style is a revolving retort which is a horizontally oriented drum with internal flights that while rotating, it tumbles and conveys the load from one end to the other.
 This action of tumbling provides uniform heating and process gas distribution for very small and densely packed workloads.

 Insulation used in the hot zone can be brick or fiber.
 Heating elements are traditionally rod overbend style that are electrically isolated from the steel casing.
 Gas fired model can be through indirect heated radiant tube or direct fired burners.
 In the first case, the annulus between the hot zone and the outer surface of the retort may be purged with a constant flow of nitrogen.

 Quenching is of a dribble quench style meaning small quantities of parts are dropped into the quench at one time.
 Separation of the oil from the furnace atmosphere is done via oil cascades which create a wall of sorts.
 Typical agitation in theses style of quenches are via pumps and nozzles point at the surface of the belt which retrieves the free-falling parts and brings them up to the surface where they may be passed to a washing system prior to tempering.
 The oil can be heated via electric bayonet style heating elements and likewise is cooled after quenching to return the oil temperature to the setpoint.

 Units have been provided with single and double retorts

 Retort diameters available from 12 in. to 36 in. with overall lengths up to 20 ft.